 If the duties of a designated employee are so broad or indefinable that the requirements of Section 87309 cannot be complied with, the Conflict of Interest Code shall require the designated employee to comply with the requirements of Article 2 of this chapter.
-References at the time of publication (see page 3):

 § 87311.
-Review and Preparation; Administrative Procedure Act.
+Review Preparation; and Administrative Procedure Act.